KxSystems/docs/docs/cloud/aws/app-c-asg.md

-Amazon Storage Gateway is a pre-prepared AMI/instance that can be provisioned on-demand.
+Amazon Storage Gateway is a pre-prepared AMI/instance that can be provisioned on demand.
 It allows you to present an NFS layer to the application with S3 as a backing store.
 The difference between this and EFS is that the S3 bucket is owned and named by you.
 But fundamentally the drawback with this approach will be the operational latencies.
 These